 He was one of the organizers of EarthScope, a national initiative to dramatically advance our knowledge of the structure and evolution of North America, served as Scientific Director of the UNAVCO consortium of universities using GPS for earth science, and been Visiting Senior Scientist at NASA’s Goddard Space Flight Center.

-He is president of the American Geophysical Union’s natural hazards focus group, author of a new book on natural hazard mitigation science and policy, a general audience book about earthquakes in the central U.S., a coauthor of a widely used seismology textbook, has edited six other books, and was editor of the Journal of Geophysical Research.
+He is president of the American Geophysical Union’s natural hazards focus group, author of a recent book on natural hazard mitigation science and policy, a general audience book about earthquakes in the central U.S., a coauthor of a widely used seismology textbook, has edited six other books, and was editor of the Journal of Geophysical Research.
 He started Northwestern’s Environmental Science program, and authored more than 150 scientific publications.
 He is active in the geophysical community’s public education programs, works extensively with news media and museums, and completed a national tour as an Incorporated Research Institutions for Seismology/Seismological Society of America Distinguished Lecturer, speaking on “Giant earthquakes: why, where, when, and what we can do.”